Modasoka/alx-low_level_programming/README.md

-introduction to concepts in C programming
+Introduction to concepts in C programming